 Cody Shultz joined Guidepost Solutions in 2016 as a director in the Investigations and Private Client Protection practice.
-He is a former CIA counterintelligence officer with expert investigative and security consulting experience.
-Mr. Shultz oversees and conducts private investigations and security assessments throughout the United States and the world.
-He specializes in the Foreign Corrupt Practices Act and other government enforcement investigations, corporate internal investigations, cryptocurrency investigations, civil and criminal litigation support and executive protection.
+He is a former CIA officer with expert investigative and security consulting experience.
+Mr. Shultz oversees and conducts corporate internal investigations, cryptocurrency investigations, civil and criminal litigation support and executive protection.
 He also specializes in business intelligence and investor due diligence for ultra-high net worth (UHNW) clients, family offices, and owners and players of professional sports teams throughout the United States and around the world.
-He holds a Professional Certified Investigator certification through ASIS International and is one of 50 Certified Cryptocurrency Investigators worldwide.
+He holds a Professional Certified Investigator certification through ASIS International and is a Certified Cryptocurrency Investigator.

-During his time at Guidepost Solutions, Mr. Shultz has led an investigation into organized crime’s use of fraudulent passports in Southeast Asia, ultimately leading to the arrest of seven people; been involved with a government-appointed monitorship of an auto manufacturer in response to its settlement with the U.S. Department of Justice; managed a witness locating and interview project for the oil and gas industry across eight states; and led a due diligence review of state-owned construction companies in the Middle East for the a client in the entertainment business.
-He also conducted an internal investigation for a non-profit organization to determine whether an officer of the organization had misappropriated funds; provided security detail to a multi-million dollar lottery winner; and served as the unconventional weapon expert (chemical, biological, radiological, nuclear and drone) for a ten-site county criminal courthouse review.
+While at Guidepost Solutions, Mr. Shultz has led a multi-year investigation into organized crime’s use of fraudulent passports to steal a company’s intellectual property, ultimately leading to the arrest of fourteen individuals in India, Turkey, Thailand and the Philippines; managed a witness locating and interview project for the oil and gas industry across eight states; conducted an internal investigation for a non-profit organization to determine whether an officer of the organization had misappropriated funds; provided security detail to a multi-million dollar lottery winner; and served as the unconventional weapons expert (chemical, biological, radiological, nuclear and drone) for a ten-site county criminal courthouse review.
 Mr. Shultz was also actively involved in two federally appointed monitorships for a publicly traded automotive company and the largest public housing authority in the US.

 Mr. Shultz began his career with the Central Intelligence Agency.
-Throughout his seven-year tenure, he performed counterintelligence investigations in Eastern Europe, South America and the Near East.
+Throughout his seven-year tenure, he performed personnel security, counterintelligence and counterterrorism investigations in Eastern Europe, South America and the Near East.